tonethar/IGME-330-Spring-2022/projects/p1-final.md

 ## I. Here are the major requirements

+1) Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+    - we are going to test this capability by typing in a search term, changing a value of the 3rd control, doing a search, and then closing the browser window.
+When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*
+    - you will store this app state in an *object literal* under a single "key" named `abc1234-p1-settings` (where `abc1234` is your "banjo id")
+    - storing object literals in `localStorage` is covered here - [Web Apps 9 - WebStorage API - Storing Objects with Web Storage](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md#iii-storing-objects-with-web-storage)
+    - we also covered it in the [Week 6A `localStorage` demo](../weekly/06A.md#iv-localstorage-demo)

-- The app must have a 4th web component - `<app-navbar>`
+2) The app must have a 4th web component - and it must be `<app-navbar>` - the navbar must have "you are here" cues such as bold text

-- The app must use `fetch()` instead of `XHR`
+3) The app must use `fetch()` instead of `XHR`

-- The app must use either Mapbox or Firebase:
+4) The app must use either Mapbox or Firebase:
   - If you are using Mapbox, you probably should NOT do a full-screen interface like we did in the Maps II HW.
 Much of the time, a smaller map, and displaying more textual information, makes sense.
 For example, see how Yelp handles maps - https://www.yelp.com/search?find_desc=Garbage+Plate&find_loc=Rochester%2C+NY+14604
   - If you are using Firebase, you will probably be meeting that requirement with a **"Community"** page, which shows the favorites of ALL of the app's users
+  - We are covering Firebase on 7B and 8A

-- The app must be easy to use, with well-labeled and obvious controls:
+5) The app must be easy to use, with well-labeled and obvious controls:
   - the search button is prominent, in an obvious location, stands out from the rest of the UI (give it an appropriate Bulma style for a seach button) and "looks like a button"
-  - controls can have labels and/or tooltips (use the `title` attribute)
+  - controls should have labels and/or tooltips (use the `title` attribute)

-- The app must always "let the user know what's going on" with activity indicators:
+6) The app must always "let the user know what's going on" with activity indicators:
   - use the `is-loading` Bulma class to get a "spinner" on a button - https://bulma.io/documentation/elements/button/
   - use a Bulma "Indeterminate Progress Bar" - https://bulma.io/documentation/elements/progress/#indeterminate

-- The app must "fail gracefully" and errors must be communicated to the user - for example:
+7) The app must "fail gracefully" and errors must be communicated to the user - for example:
   - "No results found" message if a search comes back with no results
   - "Please enter a search term" if the user clicks the search button without typing anything in

-- The app must have "Impact":
+8) The app must have "Impact":
   - it serves a purpose - i.e it should be useful to someone
   - it is easy to use, functional, and aesthetically pleasing
   - it should be (or approaching) "portfolio quality" - something you would be able to show a potential employer